Romanian nationalism: Fascist period and World War II

 By the time of the Romanian fascist period (1937-1944), nationalist attitudes had developed to an extreme form and were imbued with antisemitism as well.
-The most intense fascist movement was that of the Iron Guard, which briefly governed from 1940 to 1941.
+The most intense fascist movement was that of the Iron Guard, which briefly governed from 1940 to 1941 was governed under the ideology of Legionarism.
 The Iron Guard espoused a strong religious nationalism, with its leader Corneliu Zelea Codreanu writing that the group was a "spiritual school...[which] strikes to transform and revolutionise the Romanian soul."

 During this time, Romanian territorial successes were somewhat reversed with the 1940 Soviet occupation and annexation of Bessarabia and Northern Bucovina and the forced cession of Northern Transylvania to Hungary that same year.
 Romania under Ion Antonescu joined the Second World War on the side of the Axis Powers and participated in Operation Barbarossa in 1941, receiving back Bessarabia plus Odessa and surrounding territory (the Transnistria Governorate) in compensation for the loss of Northern Transylvania.
 During the war, Antonescu pursued a policy of colonization in the Transnistria Governorate, marking a shift from a nationalist policy that valued separation from foreign nationalities to one that promoted expansionism and dominance over those perceived as lesser peoples (Slavs and Jews).
 This was seen as beneficial to the Romanian people because it involved the suppression of peoples perceived as a fundamental threat to Romania through the reduction of their "living space".

 The Axis Powers ultimately lost the war and the borders of Romania shifted once more.
 The Soviet Union retook Bessarabia and Romania regained northern Transylvania.
 To this day these are still the borders of Romania.